danielarmengolaltayo/me/platforms-manage-connections.md

 Suppose we both have a personal webpage and we want it to show that we are friends.
 In my page I make reference to yours and you do the same towards mine.
 We want to establish a connection that explains publicly our friendship relationship.

-To keep this connection active and up to date on our respective sites, some degree of maintenance is mandatory.
+To keep this connection active and up to date on our respective sites, some degree of maintenance is necessary.
 If we don't want to do it ourselves, a platform could take over.
 From social networks to search engines, online marketplaces and everything in between.

 *I need this item, maybe I'll buy it later.
 Store it in my wishlist.
 Share it with my friends.
 Send a DM.
 Message read but not replied.
 Block this user.
 Follow this other one.
 Like this photo.
 Tag this photo.
 I like cats too, join this group.
 Search for it.
 Show me the newsfeed of this account.
 Watch this video.
 Write a comment.
 Upvote this other comment.
 Click that ad.
 Maybe I need this item too.*